grannycart/bibliography/Science.md

 % Pages 164-172: On the insanely expensive costs of particle physics research, and the complete inability of anyone outside the field to understand it.
 He has a few choice gems of opaque sentences trying to explain it.
 	% It's pretty clear that the US (I assume thanks to the Republicans) made the right call in ditching the Superconducting Supercollider.
     % See this opinion piece about the cost/benefits of large colliders: https://www.nytimes.com/2019/01/23/opinion/particle-physics-large-hadron-collider.html
+% A lot of this book is about the disagreeable personalities at the top levels of science, and how science, as a field, often (OFTEN!) doesn't act like scientists and accept new evidence and instead they act like egoistic humans and stick to their guns to their dying day.
+See page 198 where the idea of a cataclysmic end to the dinosaurs was "against scientific religion."
+Or page 176 which describes how for 50 years science insisted that the continents couldn't move and animals traveled across magical "land bridges."
+Science isn't "messy," it's just not very good at actually doing science.

 @article{pearson2024birthorder,